eteq/pymodelfit/docs/start.rst

 Install
 -------

-Once you have the requirements satisfied, you have a few options for installing astropysics.
+Once you have the requirements satisfied, you have a few options for installing pymodelfit.

 .. note::
     On most unix-like systems, you will need to either execute these commands as the root user, or preface them with ``sudo``.